 We have left the below information around wellbeing and home learning available just in case we need to close a bubble in the future.

-Please see below for all of the information we have sent out during the COVID19 situation.
+Please see below for all of the information still relevant that we have sent out during the COVID19 situation.
 There is also lots of information that we hope you find useful around family support and wellbeing at this time.

 We take our obligations around health and safety and safeguarding of all of our staff, pupils and their families very seriously and we can assure you that everything we do bears this is mind.
-Here is the original Risk Assessment updated as necessary, as well as the additional Risk Assessment around the reopening in January 2021 that we have produced confirming the changes we have made to the school to ensure the safety of everyone.
+Here is the original Risk Assessment, as well as the updates around the reopening in January 2021and again updated around September 2021 Risk Assessment that we have produced confirming the changes we have made to the school to ensure the safety of everyone.

 Family Support for everyone: